The Competition for Partners in Matching Markets: Model

-A matching $\mu$ is \textit{unstable} if there are a man $i$ and a woman $j$ such that $j\succ_i\mu(i)$ and $i\succ_j\mu(j)$.
-A matching is \textit{stable} if it is not unstable.

-A \emph{random matching market} is generated by drawing, for each man $i$, a uniformly random preference list over $\cW_i$ (from among the $|\cW_i|!$ possibilities), and for each woman $j$, a uniformly random preference list over $\cM_j$, independently across agents.
+A \emph{random matching market} is generated by drawing: \begin{itemize} \item An undirected bipartite random consideration graph $G$ connecting men $\cM$ with women $\cW$, where each man is connected to $d$ neighboring women (denoted by $\cW_i \subset \cW$ for man $i$) selected uniformly at random and independently across men (from among the $\binom{n}{d}$ possibilities). \item For each man $i$, a uniformly random complete preference list over $\cW_i$, and for each woman $j$, a uniformly random complete preference list over $\cM_j$, independently across agents. \end{itemize}

-A stable matching always exists, and can be found using the Deferred Acceptance (DA) algorithm by Gale and Shapley \citep{gale1962}.
+A stable matching always exists.
+It can be found using the Deferred Acceptance (DA) algorithm by Gale and Shapley \citep{gale1962}.
 They show that the men-proposing DA finds the \textit{men-optimal stable matching} (MOSM), in which every man is matched with his most preferred stable woman.
 The MOSM matches every woman with her least preferred stable man.
 Likewise, the women-proposing DA produces the women-optimal stable matching (WOSM) with symmetric properties.
 All of our results will characterize the MOSM.
-Given the strong evidence from \cite{immorlica2005marriage,kojima2009incentives,AKL17} and other works that the MOSM and WOSM are nearly the same in typical matching markets (with the exception of balanced and densely connected random markets, which we avoid by assuming $k< 0$ in Theorem~\ref{thm:main-result-dense}), we omit to formally show this fact for our setting in the current version of the paper though we believe it can be done, e.g., using the method developed in \cite{cai2019short} (the property $\textup{MOSM} \approx \textup{WOSM}$ is found to hold consistently in our numerical simulations of our model).
+Given the strong evidence from \cite{immorlica2005marriage,kojima2009incentives,AKL17} and other works that the MOSM and WOSM are nearly the same in typical matching markets (with the exception of balanced and densely connected random markets, which we avoid by assuming $k< 0$ in Theorem~\ref{thm:main-result-dense}), we omit to formally show this fact for our setting though we believe it can be done, e.g., using the method developed in \cite{cai2019short} (the property $\textup{MOSM} \approx \textup{WOSM}$ is found to hold consistently in our numerical simulations of our model).

-We are interested in how matched agents rank their assigned partners under stable matching, and in the number of agents who remain unmatched.
+We are interested in how matched agents rank their assigned partners under stable matching, and in the number of agents who are left unmatched.
 Denote the rank of woman $j$ in the preference list $\succ_i$ of man $i$ by $\rank_i(j)\equiv\nobreak|\{j':j'\succeq_i j\}|$.
-A smaller rank is better, and $i$'s most preferred woman has a rank of $1$.
+Smaller ranks are preferred, and $i$'s most preferred woman has a rank of $1$.
 Symmetrically, denote the rank of $i$ in the preference list of $j$ by $\rank_j(i)$.

 \begin{defn} Given a matching $\mu$, the \emph{men's average rank of wives} is given by

 where $\bar{\cM}(\mu)$ is the set of men who are unmatched under $\mu$, and the \emph{number of unmatched men} is denoted by $\delta^m(\mu)$, i.e., $\delta^m(\mu) = |\bar{\cM}(\mu)|$.